openedx/open-edx-proposals/oeps/oep-0017-feature-toggles.rst

 disable changes if needed.
 For a large platform, it is also used to selectively enable a change/feature for certain users or certain deployments.

-Feature toggles inherently add complexity to the code, however, since they introduce multiple paths and configuration operations, with the potential to create an explosion in testing permutations and to create forgotten latent unused code paths.
+However, feature toggles inherently add complexity to the code since they introduce multiple paths and configuration operations, with the potential to create an explosion in testing permutations and to create forgotten latent unused code paths.
 A thorough understanding of their implications and best practices is